 Oil has been one of the world's primary energy sources for a number of decades.
-As of December 2017, the International Energy Agency (or IEA) estimated that oil consumption will increase from 97.8 million barrels per day (or mb/d) in 2017, to 99.1 mb/d in 2018 driven by increasing consumption in non-OECD countries.
-A majority of known oil reserves are located in regions far from major consuming regions, which contributes positively toward demand for oil tankers.
+As of December 2018, the International Energy Agency (or IEA) estimated that oil consumption will increase from 99.2 million barrels per day (or mb/d) in 2018, to 100.7 mb/d in 2019, driven by increasing consumption in non-OECD countries.
+A majority of known oil reserves are located in regions far from major consuming regions, which positively impacts demand for oil tankers.

-The distance over which crude oil or refined petroleum products is transported is determined by seaborne trading and distribution patterns, which are principally influenced by the relative advantages of the various sources of production and locations of consumption.
+The distance over which crude oil or refined petroleum products are transported is determined by seaborne trading and distribution patterns, which are principally influenced by the relative advantages of the various sources of production and locations of consumption.
 Seaborne trading patterns are also periodically influenced by geopolitical events, such as wars, hostilities and trade embargoes that divert tankers from normal trading patterns, as well as by inter-regional oil trading activity created by oil supply and demand imbalances.
 Historically, the level of oil exports from the Middle East has had a strong effect on the crude tanker market due to the relatively long distance between this supply source and typical discharge points.
 Over the past few years, the growing economies of China and India have increased and diversified their oil imports, resulting in an overall increase in transportation distance for crude tankers.
 Major consumers in Asia have increased their crude import volumes from longer-haul producers, such as those in the Atlantic Basin.

-The limited growth in refinery capacity in developed nations, the largest consumers of oil in recent years, and increasing refinery capacity in the Middle East and parts of Asia where capacity surplus supports exports, have also altered traditional trading patterns and contributed to the overall increase in transportation distance for both crude tankers and products tankers.
+The limited growth in refinery capacity in developed nations, the largest consumers of oil in recent years, and increasing refinery capacity in the Middle East and parts of Asia where capacity surplus supports exports, have also altered traditional trading patterns and contributed to the overall increase in transportation distance for both crude tankers and product tankers.

 Oil Tanker Supply.
 New Aframax, Suezmax and LR2 tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
-However, U.S. and international regulations require the earlier phase-out of existing vessels that are not double-hulled, regardless of their expected lifespan.
-As of December 31, 2017, the world Aframax crude tanker fleet consisted of 622 vessels, with an additional 56 Aframax crude oil tanker newbuildings on order for delivery through 2018; the world Suezmax crude tanker fleet consisted of 499 vessels, with an additional 36 Suezmax crude oil tanker newbuildings on order for delivery through 2018; the world LR2 product tanker fleet consisted of 342 vessels, and with an additional 17 LR2 product tanker newbuildings on order through 2018.
+As of December 31, 2018, the world Aframax crude tanker fleet consisted of 642 vessels, with an additional 77 Aframax crude oil tanker newbuildings on order for delivery through 2022; the world Suezmax crude tanker fleet consisted of 567 vessels, with an additional 64 Suezmax crude oil tanker newbuildings on order for delivery through 2021; the world LR2 product tanker fleet consisted of 352 vessels, and with an additional 35 LR2 product tanker newbuildings on order through 2021.
 Currently, delivery of a vessel typically occurs within two to three years after ordering.

 The supply of oil tankers is primarily a function of new vessel deliveries, vessel scrapping and the conversion or loss of tonnage.
 The level of newbuilding orders is primarily a function of newbuilding prices in relation to current and prospective charter market conditions.
 Other factors that affect tanker supply are the availability of financing and shipyard capacity.
 The level of vessel scrapping activity is primarily a function of scrapping prices in relation to current and prospective charter market conditions and operating, repair and survey costs.
 Industry regulations also affect scrapping levels.
 Please read "-Regulations" below.
-Demand for drybulk vessel and floating storage off-take units, to which tankers can be converted, strongly affects the number of tanker conversions.
+Demand for drybulk vessels and floating storage off-take units, to which tankers can be converted, strongly affects the number of tanker conversions.